Muhammad-Taha7/Movix-APP/README.md

 Replace https://api.example.com/movies with your actual API endpoint.

-All API calls are made in real-time and update the UI dynamically.
+All data updates in real-time and reflects dynamically in the UI.

-Firebase Auth & Database Usage 🔐
+🔐 Firebase Authentication & Database

-Authentication:
+🔑 Authentication
 import { signInWithEmailAndPassword, createUserWithEmailAndPassword } from "firebase/auth";

-Realtime Database:
+💾 Realtime Database
 import { ref, set } from "firebase/database";

 // Save feedback